Haflinger: Postwar period

 Between 1950 and 1974, even as the overall European equine population was dropping due to increased mechanization, the Haflinger population was increasing.
 In that time period, the population of registered Haflinger brood mares rose from 1,562 to 2,043.
 This was mainly a result of the increased marketing of the breed, and happened even as Norwegian Fjord horses were exported to Germany, reducing the resources available for Haflinger breeding programs.
 Through well-planned marketing campaigns, the Haflinger became the dominant small-horse breed in the region.
 In 1954, Yugoslavia and Italy purchased breeding stock from North Tyrol to establish their own Haflinger programs and in 1956 the German Democratic Republic followed suit.
 The first Haflingers were exported to the United States from Austria in 1958 by Tempel Smith of Tempel Farms in Illinois and into Czechoslovakia in 1959.
 Tyrolean Haflingers were purchased by the Netherlands and Turkey in 1961.
 In Turkey they were both bred pure and crossed with the Karacabey breed.
 In 1963, the first Haflinger was exported to Great Britain, in 1969 two Haflinger mares were presented to Queen Elizabeth II upon her official visit to Austria, and in 1970, the Haflinger Society of Great Britain was established.
 The first Haflinger was exported to France in 1964, and they continued to be transferred to that country until 1975, when the breeding population became stable.
 Between 1980 and 2000, the population of Haflingers in France tripled.
 In 1965, the first international Haflinger show was held at Innsbruck, with horses from East and West Germany, the Netherlands, Italy, Switzerland and Austria participating.
 Haflingers were first exported to Belgium in 1966, to Bhutan in 1968, and to Poland, Hungary and Albania in subsequent years.
 The importations to Bhutan encouraged interest in the breed in other parts of Asia.
 In 1974, the first Haflinger was imported to Australia.
 The first Canadian Haflinger was registered with the United States breed association in 1977, and a Canadian registry was formed in 1980.
-Between 1970 and 1975, Haflingers were also imported into Luxemburg, Denmark, Thailand, Columbia, Brazil, southwest Africa, Sweden and Ireland.
+Between 1970 and 1975, Haflingers were also imported into Luxemburg, Denmark, Thailand, Colombia, Brazil, southwest Africa, Sweden and Ireland.
 They have also been imported into Japan.
 Haflingers maintained a population on every populated continent by the end of the 1970s.
 Worldwide breeding continued through the 1980s and 1990s, and population numbers increased steadily.